| KINEMATICS DESCRIBING MOTION Ian Cooper email matlabvisualphysics@gmail.com The language used to describe motion is called kinematics.

 acceleration of an object is

-defined in terms of the change in velocity and the interval for the change (6) definition of average velocity The
+defined in terms of the change in velocity and the interval for the change (6) The

 instantaneous acceleration (acceleration)